CFTK-TV

-CFTK-TV (analogue channel 3) is a television station in Terrace, British Columbia, Canada, airing CTV 2 programming.
+CFTK-TV (analog channel 3) is a television station in Terrace, British Columbia, Canada, airing CTV2 programming.
 Owned and operated by Bell Media, it is part of the Great West Television system.
 CFTK-TV's studios are located on Lazelle Avenue in Terrace, and its transmitter is located on Thornhill Mountain.
 The station operates rebroadcast transmitters in Prince Rupert (CFTK-TV-1, channel 6) and Smithers (CFTK-TV-2, channel 5).